krozzi/BadAppleInValorant/README.md

 First time using websockets so don't bully me too much lol

+## Usage
+Under the `releases` tab you'll find a zip file containing an executable which you can run without needing to install python or any of the dependencies.
+Instructions are included in the zip file, have fun!

 ## Credit
 Chion82's for making https://github.com/Chion82/ASCII_bad_apple, which I slightly modified to work better for my scenario.